What We Do

 During the late 1970s, windsurfing as a class of yachting/sailing was introduced to Hong Kong.
 In order to be able to further develop and support the sport, the Windsurfing Association of Hong Kong was formed in 1979.
 This helped to achieve great success for the sport, as windsurfer Lee Lai Shan made history at the 1996 Atlanta Olympics by winning gold medal in the class of women’s windsurfing, making it first ever gold medal win for Hong Kong.

-In 2004, following the change of name of the International Sailing Federation to World Sailing, the Hong Kong Yacht Association made the decision to change its name again, becoming the Hong Kong Sailing Federation (HKSF) that we know today.
+In 2004, following the change of name of the International Sailing Federation to World Sailing, the Hong Kong Yacht Association made the decision to change its name again to the Hong Kong Sailing Federation (HKSF).

 Seeking to make sailing a more inclusive sport in Hong Kong, Sailability Hong Kong was established in 2009, providing training and programs to the disabled and under-represented minority groups in Hong Kong.
 They made a mark for sailing in Hong Kong when they were able to send a team of para sailors to Asian Para Games representing Hong Kong in South Korea by 2014.

-As the sport expands and grows, the Hong Kong Sailing Federation continuously connects with different organisations to develop sailing.
+As the sport expands and grows, the Sailing Federation of Hong Kong, China continuously connects with different organisations to develop sailing.
 To date, the Hong Kong Sailing Federation has 4 member clubs and 30 member associations.

 List of Presidents of HKSF by years: